 More detail about his research, please visit: Pham personal webpage

-Openings: Two funded PhD studentships are currently available for talented and motivated candidates.
+Openings: One funded PhD studentship is currently available for talented and motivated students.
 Detailed information: https://sites.google.com/site/phamscience/available-positions .
-Note: Funds are available only for UK/EU students, overseas students need to secure their own financial support.
+Note: Fund is available only for UK/EU students, overseas students need to secure their own financial support.

 Prospective students/postdocs who want to work with him in additive manufacturing, metal forming, microstructures, constitutive modelling and mechanical performance, please do not hesitate to contact him at firstname.lastname@example.org.